wjtoth/academic-kickstart/content/comboptreading/current-W2019-coloring.md

 2. _*To be claimed*_ 'Linear Degree Extractors and the Inapproximability of Max Clique and Chromatic Number' by David Zuckerman. http://www.theoryofcomputing.org/articles/v003a006/v003a006.pdf

-3. _*To be claimed*_ 'Rapid mixing of Glauber dynamics for colorings below Vigoda’s 11/6 threshold' by Delcourt, Perarnau, and Postle. https://arxiv.org/pdf/1804.04025.pdf
+3. _*To be claimed*_ 'Rapid mixing of Glauber dynamics for colorings below Vigodaâ€™s 11/6 threshold' by Delcourt, Perarnau, and Postle. https://arxiv.org/pdf/1804.04025.pdf
 (This result was presented by Michelle Delcourt at the Tutte Colloquium on 14th September 2018)